-Some women even develop a bizarre taste for non-food items such as soil or paper.
+Some women even develop an unusual taste for non-food items such as soil or paper.
 This is called ‘pica’ and may indicate a nutrient deficiency.
-Please speak to your doctor or midwife if this develops.
+Please speak to your GP or midwife if this develops.

 Other symptoms of pregnancy

 Many of these symptoms may also be indicative of other conditions.
-If in doubt, see your doctor.
+If in doubt, see your GP.